Cutaneous Anaplastic Large Cell Lymphoma, 6p25.3 (IRF4) Rearrangement, FISH, Tissue

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-IRF4 translocations are also seen in a subset of multiple myelomas and occasional B-cell lymphomas of various subtypes; however, clinical utility for demonstrating their presence in B-lineage neoplasms has not been established.
+This test does not distinguish between rearrangements localized to the DUSP22 gene and those localized to the IRF4 gene.
+IRF4 rearrangements are seen in rare CD30-negative T-cell lymphomas, a subset of multiple myelomas, and occasional B-cell lymphomas of various subtypes.
+Clinical utility for demonstrating their presence in these other neoplasms has not been established.

-For testing for other T-cell disorders in tissues, see 89041 T-Cell Lymphoma, FISH, Tissue.
+For other FISH testing for T-cell disorders in tissues, see:

-A neoplastic clone is detected when the percent of cells with an abnormality exceeds the normal cutoff for the IRF4 probe set.
+A neoplastic clone is detected when the percent of cells with an abnormality exceeds the normal cutoff for the DUSP22(IRF4) probe set.

-A negative result suggests that an IRF4 gene rearrangement is not present, but does not exclude the diagnosis of ALCL.
+A negative result suggests that an DUSP22(IRF4) gene rearrangement is not present, but does not exclude the diagnosis of ALCL.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This test is not approved by the US Food and Drug Administration and it is best used as an adjunct to existing clinical and pathologic information.
+This test is not approved by the FDA and it is best used as an adjunct to existing clinical and pathologic information.

 Fixatives other than formalin (eg, Prefer, Bouin's) may not be successful for FISH assays.
 Although FISH testing will not be rejected due to nonformalin fixation, results may be compromised.

 Paraffin-embedded tissues that have been decalcified are generally unsuccessful for FISH analysis.
-The pathologist reviewing the hematoxylin-and-eosin slide may find it necessary to cancel testing.
+The pathologist reviewing the hematoxylin and eosin-stained slide may find it necessary to cancel testing.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.